explicit09/LINK-X/docs/frontend/ENTERPRISE_IMPROVEMENTS.md

-# LINK-X Enterprise-Ready Improvements
+# LEARN-X Enterprise-Ready Improvements

 ## Overview
-This document outlines the comprehensive enterprise-ready improvements made to the LINK-X frontend application, addressing critical issues identified in the UI/UX audit.
+This document outlines the comprehensive enterprise-ready improvements made to the LEARN-X frontend application, addressing critical issues identified in the UI/UX audit.

 ## ✅ Issues Fixed